 On September 30, 2023 (the "Distribution Date"), Aramark completed the previously announced spin-off of Vestis (the "Separation").
 The Separation was completed through a distribution of the Company's common stock to holders of record of Aramark's common stock as of the close of business on September 20, 2023 (the "Distribution"), which resulted in the issuance of approximately 131.2 million shares of common stock, which includes 0.5 million shares contributed to an Aramark donor advised fund for charitable contributions.
-Aramark stockholders of record received one share of Vestis common stock for every two shares of common stock, par value \$ 0.01 , of Aramark.
+Aramark stockholders of record received one share of Vestis common stock for every two shares of common stock, par value \$0.01, of Aramark.
 As a result of the Separation, the Company became an independent public company.
 Our common stock is listed under the symbol "VSTS" on the NYSE.
 In connection with the Separation, the Company entered into or adopted several agreements that provide a framework for the relationship between the Company and Aramark.
 See Note 13.
 "Related Parties" for more information on these agreements.

-During the three and six months ended March 29, 2024 , certain additional Separation-related adjustments were recorded which included a net decrease in total equity of \$ 3.1 million and net increase in total equity of \$ 6.4 million, respectively.
-For the three and six months ended March 29, 2024, these items consisted of: (a) cash transfers paid to Aramark of \$ 2.5 million and \$ 6.1 million, respectively, to settle transactions related to the Separation, and (b) adjustments to the Company's deferred income tax liabilities totaling a \$ 0.6 million decrease and a \$ 12.7 million net increase, respectively.
+During the three and six nine months ended March 29, 2024 June 28, 2024, certain additional Separation-related adjustments were recorded which included a net decrease in total equity of \$3.1 million and net increase in total equity of \$6.4 million, respectively.
+For the three and six months ended March 29, 2024, these items million.
+These adjustments primarily consisted of: (a) cash transfers paid to Aramark of \$2.5 million and \$6.1 million respectively, to settle transactions related to the Separation, and (b) adjustments to the Company's deferred income tax liabilities totaling a \$0.6 million decrease and a \$12.7 million net increase, respectively.
+No Separation-related adjustments were recorded that impacted equity for the three months ended June 28, 2024.